cds-snc/digital-canada-ca/content/en/blog/posts/listening-to-users:-moving-from-a-paper-based-process-to-a-digital-service.md

 translationKey: listening-to-users-moving-from-a-paper-based-process-to-a-digital-service
 ---

 <p>People accessing government services often ask themselves &#8211; why is this so complicated?
-Outdated legacy systems and burdensome processes make it difficult for Canadians to get access to the services they need.
-The scale of the problems can be daunting, but thankfully there are multidisciplinary teams working in departments across government to improve how these services are delivered.
-In this series, we’ll be highlighting the work of these teams, and showing what good looks like in digital service delivery. </p>
+Outdated legacy systems and burdensome processes make it difficult for Canadians to get access to the services they need.&nbsp; The scale of the problems can be daunting, but thankfully there are multidisciplinary teams working in departments across government to improve how these services are delivered.
+In this series, we’ll be highlighting the work of these teams, and showing what good looks like in digital service delivery.&nbsp;</p>